JMakim/cybersecurityUofTCopy/Class-B/13-Cloud-Security/3/Activities/06_Load_Balancing/Unsolved/README.md

 	- Give the IP address a unique address name as it will be used to create a URL that maps to the IP address of the load balancer.

-	- Create a new Public IP Address
+	- Create a new Public IP Address.

 - Add a backend pool.